Conventional Loans

 Frequently Asked Questions

 You need a credit score of 620 or higher; a score of 660+ may qualify you for better interest rates.
-Lenders assess overall risk.ll risk.
+Lenders assess overall risk.

 A down payment of as little as 3% is possible for first-time homebuyers.
 To avoid PMI, put down 20%.